uzegonemad/Eggplant-301/readme.txt

 == Frequently Asked Questions ==

+= I'm getting an error about the default permalink structure? =

+EPS 301 Redirects requires that you use anything but the default permalink structure.

 = My redirects aren't working =

 This could be caused by many things, but please ensure that you are supplying valid URLs.
-If you're sure everything should be working, check the status code for the failing redirects, are both statuses marked Green?
+Most common are extra spaces, spelling mistakes and invalid characters.

 = My redirects aren't getting the 301 status code =